-You will need to carefully consider the type of instructions to staff and other people working in your premises.
+You will need to carefully consider the type of instructions to be given to staff and other people working in your premises.
 Written instructions must be concise, comprehensible and relevant and therefore must be reviewed and updated as new working practices and hazardous substances are introduced.